CM-Well/CM-Well/docs/AdvancedTopics/Tools/Tools.UsingTheSPARQLTriggerProcessor.md

 !!! note
 	To compile and run the CM-Well data tools, you will need Java version 8.

-## DEPRECATED: Running the SPARQL Triggered Processor Utility
+## DEPRECATED: Running the SPARQL Trigger Processor Utility

-You can still run the SPARQL Triggered Processor as a stand-alone executable.
+You can still run the SPARQL Trigger Processor as a stand-alone executable.

-To run the SPARQL Triggered Processor, run **cmwell-data-tools\cmwell-data-tools-app\target\pack\bin\sparql-processor-agent** on a Unix machine or **cmwell-data-tools\cmwell-data-tools-app\target\pack\bin\sparql-processor-agent.bat** on a Windows machine.
+To run the SPARQL Trigger Processor, run **cmwell-data-tools\cmwell-data-tools-app\target\pack\bin\sparql-processor-agent** on a Unix machine or **cmwell-data-tools\cmwell-data-tools-app\target\pack\bin\sparql-processor-agent.bat** on a Windows machine.

 **Example:**